adamlilith/fragmentation/README.md

 # Installing the package
 You can install the package using:

-`remotes::install_github('adamlilith/fragmentation', dependencies = TRUE)
+`remotes::install_github('adamlilith/fragmentation', dependencies = TRUE)`

 You may need to install the `remotes` package first.

 # Forest fragmentation indices
-Riitters et al. define 5 classes of fragmentation based on the density and connecitivity of cells with/without forest.
+Riitters et al. define 5 classes of fragmentation, plus an "edge/" case, based on the density and connecitivity of cells with/without forest.
 These are:
 1. Patch (density < 0.4)
 2. Transitional (0.4 <= density < 0.6)
 3. Perforated (density >= 0.6 & density - connectivity > 0)